kovidgoyal/calibre/manual/typesetting_math.rst

 Typesetting Math in ebooks
 ============================

-The |app| ebook viewer has the ability to display math embedded in ebooks (ePub and HTML files).
+The calibre ebook viewer has the ability to display math embedded in ebooks (ePub and HTML files).
 You can typeset the math directly with TeX or MathML or AsciiMath.
-The |app| viewer uses the excellent `MathJax
+The calibre viewer uses the excellent `MathJax
 <http://www.mathjax.org>`_ library to do this.
 This is a brief tutorial on
-creating ebooks with math in them that work well with the |app| viewer.
+creating ebooks with math in them that work well with the calibre viewer.

 A simple HTML file with mathematics
 -------------------------------------

-You can write mathematics inline inside a simple HTML file and the |app| viewer will render it into properly typeset mathematics.
+You can write mathematics inline inside a simple HTML file and the calibre viewer will render it into properly typeset mathematics.
 In the example below, we use TeX notation for mathematics.
 You will see that you can use normal TeX commands, with the small caveat that ampersands and less than and greater than signs have to be written as &amp; &lt; and &gt; respectively.

-The first step is to tell |app| that this will contains maths.
+The first step is to tell calibre that this will contains maths.
 You do this by adding the following snippet of code to the <head> section of the HTML file::

     <script type="text/x-mathjax-config"></script>